DraconicVision/github-finder/README.md

 - React uses webpack which is a module bundler, using babel.
 This is mostly behind the scenes unless you're creating a very complex React app.

 - Setting a state on a component is just setting an object.

+- Generally, functional components are used when a component doesn't require a state.
+If a component requires state, use a class-based component.
+This is not strictly necessary though as with React hooks you can use state within functional components.